-- a geological summary of known faults annotated by their nature, their scale and which strata they displace, the lithology and lateral continuity of aquitards and aquifers, and their stratigraphic order - contextual regional-scale geological outcrop and sub-surface mapping and underlying public domain data used for interpretation
+- a geological summary of known faults annotated by their nature, scale and which strata they displace, the lithology and lateral continuity of aquitards and aquifers, and their stratigraphic order; - contextual regional-scale geological outcrop and subsurface mapping and underlying public domain data used for interpretation; - Digital Terrain Models (DTM) from aerial photography, topography and LIDAR; - regional to mine scale geophysical surveys (e.g. ground or airborne magnetics, electromagnetics, gravity, electrical resistivity tomography) - seismic surveys;

-- Digital Terrain Models (DTM) from aerial photography, topography and LiDAR - regional to mine-scale geophysical surveys (e.g. ground or airborne magnetics, electromagnetics, gravity, electrical resistivity tomography) - seismic surveys - in situ stress, field orientation and magnitude of stresses, pore fluid pressure and relationship to fault orientation (dip and strike) and geometry - pit and underground mapping - hydrogeological tests and groundwater level observations - tracer studies, including water chemistry and time-based geophysical surveys.
+- pit and underground mapping; - hydrogeological tests and groundwater level observations; and - tracer studies, including water chemistry and time based geophysical surveys.